XziimP/bitcoinV/doc/tor.md

 are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running bitcoind to the same group and setting permissions appropriately.
 On Debian-based systems the user running bitcoind can be added to the debian-tor group, which has the appropriate permissions.
+Before starting bitcoind you will need to re-login to allow debian-tor group to be applied.
+Otherwise you will see the following notice: "tor:
+Authentication cookie /run/tor/control.authcookie could not be opened (check permissions)" on debug.log.

 An alternative authentication method is the use of the `-torpassword=password` option.
 The `password` is the clear text form that